How to Write a Menu Describing Your Food

 Words have power.
-Whether they're used in advertisements, newsprint, or everyday conversation, the words you choose make the difference between a yes or a no, a smile or a frown, even a sale or a loss.
+Whether they're used in advertisements, newsprint, menu templates, or everyday conversation, the words you choose make the difference between a yes or a no, a smile or a frown, even a sale or a loss.
 This is especially true when you're relying on printed words to convey an idea — the lack of tone, facial expressions, and interpersonal back-and-forth makes it difficult to persuade someone, much less convey an idea in the first place.
-But it's almost all you have when it comes to a menu.
 Couple that with the limited space, and it can be a chore to describe something correctly while making it enticing.
-That's why you have to make every word count.

 Appearance, Texture, and Taste